Nonlinear Superconducting Magnetoelectric Effect

 To illustrate NSM effect in the ALM/SC heterostructure, we numerically study the supercurrent induced magnetization in Fig.~\ref{fig:fig2} for the Bloch Hamiltonian in Eq.~\eqref{eq:alm_hamiltonian}.
-By applying the current along $x$ direction as $\bm{q}=(q_x,0)$, we calculate the magnetization directly from Eq.~\eqref{eq:bdg_magnetization} at $J_{\mathrm{ex}}=0.2t$ as shown in Fig.~\ref{fig:fig2}(b).
-One finds that $M_z\sim q_x^2$ as expected from Fig.~\ref{fig:fig1}(b).
+By applying the current along $x$ direction as $\bm{q}=(q_x,0)$, we plot the magnetization directly from Eq.~\eqref{eq:bdg_magnetization} at $J_{\mathrm{ex}}=0.2t$ in Fig.~\ref{fig:fig2}(b).
+We find that $M_z\sim q_x^2$ as expected from Fig.~\ref{fig:fig1}(b).
 It is also worth noting that when $q_x=0$, equilibrium magnetization vanishes $M_z=0$, which is consistent with $C_4 \mathcal{T}$ symmetry in altermagnets.
 We note that numerically computing the NSM susceptibility $\chi_{xx}^z$ from Eq.~\eqref{eq:nonlinear_sus} and multiplying by $q_x^2$ as plotted in the dashed green line matches the solid line in orange [from Eq.~\eqref{eq:bdg_magnetization}].